BRP Jose Rizal: Service history

 The BRP Jose Rizal participated in RIMPAC 2020.

 In December 2021, she was dispatched to Palawan to provide humanitarian assistance to communities affected by Typhoon Odette.

 On 16 October 2022, Jose Rizal became the first Philippine Navy ship to conduct a Replenishment at Sea when she received 30,000 liters of fuel from HMAS Stalwart of the Royal Australian Navy.

 On 27 April 2023, Jose Rizal participated in the sinking of BRP Pangasinan as part of the Balikatan 2023 exercise.
 The ship fired its naval guns at BRP Pangasinan.

 On 15 June 2023, Jose Rizal arrived in Ulsan, South Korea for her first dry docking and refit period.
 The refit of both ships of the class was completed as of September 2023.

 On 4 September 2023, Jose Rizal conducted a bilateral sail with the USS Ralph Johnson in the South China Sea.

 On 8 May 2024, Jose Rizal fired an SSM-700K C-Star anti-ship missile at the decommissioned BRP Lake Caliraya as part of the Balikatan 2024 exercise.
 Also participating in the exercise was the BRP Lawrence Narag firing a Spike NLOS missile, aircraft from the Philippine Air Force and United States Air Force, and ATMOS 2000 artillery from the Philippine Army.
 The Lake Caliraya sunk at 10:49AM, over two hours after the exercise began.

-Between 28 November to 29 November 2024, Jose Rizal tracked the Russian Navy submarine Ufa as the former conducted a surfaced transit of the West Philippine Sea within the Philippine Exclusive Economic Zone, enroute to the Kamchatka Naval Base.
+Between 28 November to 29 November 2024, Jose Rizal tracked the Russian Navy submarine as the former conducted a surfaced transit of the West Philippine Sea within the Philippine Exclusive Economic Zone, enroute to the Kamchatka Naval Base.

 In February 2025, Jose Rizal was conducting a "regular maritime and sovereignty patrol" when she monitored three People's Liberation Army Navy vessels off.
 She warned off and issued radio challenges to the Chinese vessels.
 She conducted a joint patrol with BRP Gregorio del Pilar, French aircraft carrier Charles de Gaulle, French frigate Forbin, French frigate Alsace, French frigate Provence, and Replenishment Ship Jacques Chevallier in the West Philippine Sea.

 On 28 April 2025, BRP Jose Rizal fired two Mistral 3 Surface-to-Air Missiles (SAM) from both of its SIMBAD-RC Launchers on two aerial target drones marking a historic first in the Philippine Navy and the AFP.

+On 14 March 2026, its pennant number designation changed from FF-150 to FFG-14.